Social housing: Tenants in state and community housing

 How much rent will I pay?

 This will depend on how much your household earns.
-If your income is below a certain level you may qualify for a lower level of rent, called “income-related rent”.
-This will be set at no more than 25 percent of your household income.
+If your income is below a certain level you may qualify for a lower level of rent, called “income-related rent”-where the government pays the difference between what you can pay (based on 25% of your net income) and the normal market rent rate.

 How often will my rent be reviewed?